nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

 ---
 permalink: /
-title: "I am a junior undergraduate from University of Science, VNU-HCM"
+title: "Hello there, stranger!
+I am Huu-Nghia H. Nguyen.
+I am a junior undergraduate from University of Science, VNU-HCM"
 excerpt: "About me"
 author_profile: true
 redirect_from: